 Causes of Halitosis

-If your teeth and gums appear to be in good health, Dr. Sarkarzadeh may refer you to your general physician for further examination.
-Common oral health issues that cause bad breath are:
+A thorough dental exam from Dr. Sarkarzadeh or Dr. Farzin can determine the cause of your bad breath.
+If your teeth and gums are in good health, Dr. Sarkarzadeh may refer you to your general physician.
+Common oral health issues that cause bad breath include gum disease, dry mouth, and dental cavities.

 Gum Disease